mmiglioranza22/nestjs-auth-bootstrap/README.md

 3. _**JWT are not suited for fine grain control**_:

-This is an **auhorization issue**, not a JWT pitfall.
-Each project handles authorization differently (this template uses **role based** authorization without using JWT claims for that) Read the [second point](https://github.com/mmiglioranza22/nestjs-auth-bootstrap/edit/main/README.md#:~:text=66-,67,-68) listed above: JWT are used here for authentication (granting access based on who the user is), hence they remain slim and reveal no information whatsoever of which resources can be accessed or which permissions are granted to a specific user (Which might not be just the usecase for your project.
+Each project handles authorization differently (this template uses **role based** authorization without using JWT for that).
+Read the [second point](https://github.com/mmiglioranza22/nestjs-auth-bootstrap/edit/main/README.md#:~:text=66-,67,-68) listed above: JWT are used here for authentication (granting access based on who the user is), hence they remain slim and reveal no information whatsoever of which resources can be accessed or which permissions are granted to a specific user (Which might not be just the usecase for your project.
 Adapt accordingly)

 4. _**Still JWT are not safe against CSRF threats, they are useless against them!**_:

 These claims stem from those how do not understand the purpose of JWTs, the same way someone would state a screwdriver is usless for the purpose of hammering nails: it is just not the tool for that.

 CSRF threats are addressed by CSRF specific solutions, which this template conveniently has by implementing the signed double submit CSRF pattern.
 This implementation was developed with AI and tested for common pitfalls (timing attacks for different token lengths) and is transparent for you to check it out, enhance or modify it completely.
 You can check how it was developed [here](https://github.com/mmiglioranza22/chatgptools/blob/fcaff05045a8751c65779681496577279be8bfc0/csrf_utils/README.md)

+Not satisfied with the provided CSRF solution?
+You can reuse most components and implement [`csrf-csrf`](https://github.com/Psifi-Solutions/csrf-csrf) yourself

 <br>